hsjoo-lghtsnd/AlphaPose/README.md

 # Comments by Hosung Joo

-This project aims to run AlphaPose in miniconda environment.
+My project aims to run AlphaPose in miniconda environment.

 Download this frozen (and modified) project(~125MiB) on your <i>desired directory</i> by:
 ```shell
 git clone https://github.com/hsjoo-lghtsnd/AlphaPose
 ```

+Pre-trained models are very heavy (>1GB), so be prepared for the data size.

 ## Installation